 Interesting Nightlife in Limerick

 Limerick has lots of interesting streets and laneways, one street leads into the next.
-Limerick has lots of top class buskers who bring colour to Limerick.
-You can stop with them for a friendly chat!
-The waterfront along Harveys Quay is just beautiful to walk by day or night.
+Limerick has lots of top class buskers who bring nice sounds to Limericks streets.
+You can stop with them for a friendly chat and hear their tunes and experience their raw musical talent!
+The waterfront along Harveys Quay is just a beautiful area to walk along by day or at night time.

-Out the front of the pub is a great social meeting spot.
-Students in Limerick love sitting by the river here in summer or wintertime.
+Out the front of the pub, it is a great social meeting spot.
+Students in Limerick love sitting by the river outside the Locke Bar in summer or wintertime.
 During the summer you will see speed boats and jet skies pace up and down the river.
-Limerick has an art college of fashion close by to the Locke Bar.
+Limerick has an art college and a collage of fashion close by to the Locke Bar.
 So art students frequent this bar a lot.
-They put on live music after 10 pm.
+They put on live music after 10 pm in the Locke Bar.

 See this article on 24 Thing to do and see in Limerick here!